Fordham, Bronx: History

 Jan Arcer, a Dutch settler (who anglicized his name to John Archer), established a community at what is now 225th Street near the Harlem River in 1666.
 Archer owned 3900 acres of land which Francis Lovelace, the colonial governor of New York approved for settlement.
 The area known as "Fordham Manor" was 6 square miles.
-This was called a Patent, making Archer "Lord of the Manor."
-Sixteen families established farms in area.
+This was called a Patent, making Archer "Lord of the Manor".
+Sixteen families established farms in the area.
 The Manor lasted from 1671 to 1762.

 Archer chose the name Fordham for his community, which may have been a reference to its location near a shallow crossing ("ford") of the Bronx River, or may have been a reference to John Fordham, a fourteenth-century English priest.

 Old Fordham Village

 Old Fordham Village is a section of Fordham that dates back to the English colonial era.
 It is centered on the intersection of the Grand Concourse and Fordham Road.
 Fordham Village extends north to about 196th Street, south to about 187th Street, east to Southern Boulevard, and west to Jerome Avenue.

-The section's origins date back to about 1751, when Fordham Manor was built, on what was called Rose Hill.
+The section's origins date back to about 1751, when Fordham Manor was built on what was called Rose Hill.
 Most of the estate is part of the Rose Hill Campus of Fordham University.
 Besides the main manor house and other side buildings on the campus, other historic buildings and noted homes still exist within Old Fordham Village.
-For example, American poet Edgar Allan Poe spent his final years with his wife Virginia in a cottage in Fordham which is still standing in Poe Park.
+For example, American poet Edgar Allan Poe spent his final years with his wife Virginia in a cottage in Fordham, which is still standing in Poe Park.
 The nearby Fordham University Church bell is named "old Edgar" and may have been the inspiration for his poem The Bells.